top of page

 About The American Playwriting Foundation

-The American Playwriting Foundation grants the country’s largest prize for playwriting, the $65,000 Relentless Award, founded in memory of Philip Seymour Hoffman, and now likewise honoring the legacy of Adam Schlesinger with the Relentless Musical Award for musical theater writers.
-Led by Artistic Director David Bar Katz, with a team of Artistic Advisors and annual Relentless Award Selection Committees both brimming with contemporary theater visionaries, the Foundation identifies and uplifts the writers who will define theater’s next chapter.
+The American Playwriting Foundation grants the country’s largest prize for unproduced plays, the $65,000 Relentless Award, founded in memory of Philip Seymour Hoffman, and now likewise honoring the legacy of Adam Schlesinger with the Relentless Musical Award for musical theater artists.
+Led by Artistic Director David Bar Katz and Literary Manager and Artistic Producer Anna O’Donoghue, with a team of Artistic Advisors and annual Relentless Award Selection Committees both brimming with contemporary theater visionaries, the Foundation identifies and uplifts the writers who will define theater’s next chapter.

 bottom of page